naomilago/blog/content/posts/getting-to-know-naomilago.en.md

 +++
-categories = []
-date = 2021-05-08T21:00:00Z
-description = "This is my first post where I talk about my reasons and goals for doing this blog and much more." tags = [] title = "Getting to know Naomi Lago"
+title = "Getting to know Naomi Lago" description = "This is my first post where I talk about my reasons and goals for doing this blog and much more." date = 2021-05-08T21:00:00Z thumbnail = "/uploads/screenshot.png" categories = [] tags = []

 +++
 ⠀Hello, welcome to my first post.
 I don't know if you are visiting when it has just been released or after a week, a month or simply because you felt interested in knowing more about me after reading some other posts.
 In this post, I will talk about some of my plans for the future and what I expect from this blog.